arnoudj/foreman_resources/README.md

 with the resources.

 As I use foreman as my ENC, I want to be able to use the parameterized classes of foreman.
-Only drawback of foreman, is that I can't validate JSON or YAML fields.
+Foreman can validate basic types like strings and booleans, but has no mechanism for validating YAML or JSON fields.
 This is where this plugin comes in.

 Resources for the Puppet classes are described in a JSON-schema.
 Parameters are validated against this schema before they are commited to the